mammasmias/ARTn-Plugin/README.md

 /
 ```

-Finally Quantum ESPRESSO must be launch with the flag -partn as follow:
+Finally Quantum ESPRESSO must be launched with the flag -partn as follow:

 ```bash
 ./pw.x -partn -inp input_pw.txt